Course Catalogues

 Elective

-The seminar is based on the discussion about assigned readings from the relevant academic literature, students are therefore expected to prepare a presentation to have a basis for discussion.
+Students are expected to prepare a presentation for one of the block days to have a basis for discussion.